 There's certainly a sea change taking place in the music industry, and streaming continues to gain ground on traditional listening mediums.

-For one, revenue from streaming both digital downloads and CD sales in US for the first time last year.
+For one, revenue from streaming edged out both digital downloads and CD sales in US for the first time last year.
 And just last week, Drake's More Life playlist shattered streaming records and challenged how we think about new music releases.
 It's available on Apple Music and Spotify.

 At the same time, streaming services are having to adjust their business models in order to appease customers, artists and record labels.
 Earlier on Tuesday, Spotify announced a deal with Universal Music Group to bring some albums exclusively to its paid-tier customers before releasing them to all users.
 This is seen as an attempt by Spotify to remain in artists and publishers' good graces ahead of an expected IPO.